 4. Whether the work performed requires special skills and initiative;

 5. The level of permanence in the relationship; and

 6. The degree of control the employer exercises or retains over the workers.

-The DOL has emphasized that all six factors must be considered and that no single factor is dispositive of a worker’s employee status.
-Interestingly, the sixth factor, the ‘degree of control’ is the common law test; nevertheless, the DOL has advised that it should not be given ‘undue weight.’
+The DOL has emphasized that all six factors must be considered.
+No single factor is dispositive of a worker’s employee status.
+Interestingly, the sixth factor, the ‘degree of control’ is the common law test.
+Nevertheless, the DOL has advised that it should not be given ‘undue weight.’

-Employers must be aware of all six factors and cognizant that despite a written agreement and regardless of label given to the individual, the working relationship must satisfy the economic realities test.
+Employers must be aware of all six factors.
+They must be cognizant that despite a written agreement.
+Regardless of label or title given they to the individual.
+The working relationship must satisfy the economic realities test.
 Best-practices mandate that the employer reevaluate their independent contractor relationships for continuing compliance.
 Finally, employers must know that employee status under the FLSA is broadly construed in favor of the worker being considered an employee. “